ember-cli-deploy/ember-cli-deploy-fastboot-app-server-aws/README.md

 - `commandLineArgs.revisionKey` (provided by [ember-cli-deploy][5])
 - `deployEnvironment`           (provided by [ember-cli-deploy][5])

+## S3 Permissions
+In addition to the same permissions you need to have for uploading files via the  [ember-cli-deploy-s3 plugin](https://github.com/ember-cli-deploy/ember-cli-deploy-s3#deployment-user-and-s3-permissions) you also need permission for the `listBucket` and `listObject` actions for S3.
+Usually the easiest thing to do when using this plugin is to create a user that has admin-access to the bucket you chose to use for uploading your deployments to.

 ## Running Tests
 You need to have a bucket on S3 setup for the test to complete.
 Tests expect specific environment variables to be set so that tests are able to upload to